secondbitcoin/secondbitcoin/README.md

 ## What is Secondbitcoin?

 Secondbitcoin is an independent blockchain network that forked from Bitcoin's genesis block, creating a separate chain with its own unique development path.
-The project uses modified software based on the original Bitcoin Core codebase, with minimal changes to maintain compatibility and familiarity.
+The project uses modified software based on the original Bitcoin Core codebase, with minimal changes to maintain familiarity.